Categories

 How do I become an associate member?

-You can become an associate member by clicking on this link here to join on our website for just $40/Year.
+You can become an associate member by clicking on this link here to join on our website for just $40/semester.

 What if I switch appointments?
 Am I still a member?
 Do I need to sign up again?

 If you signed up for the union while you were a TA and then you switched to be appointed as an RA in a subsequent semester, then you are no longer a dues-paying member once you become an RA because MSU’s payroll will no longer be deducting 1.6% from your gross pay as your union dues.
-You would have to sign up as an Associate Member for $40/year at that point, and your Associate membership would
+You would have to sign up as an Associate Member for $40/semester at that point, and your Associate membership would expire at the end of the semester in which you signed up.

 to let us know about the issue, and feel free to sign up again!